boxwise/boxtribute/CONTRIBUTING.md

 We are using trello for Task Management.
 Our [product owner](https://www.youtube.com/watch?v=502ILHjX9EE) assigns the tickets to everybody taking part in a sprint.
 Each ticket should include a user story to understand why we need the ticket.
 If you are missing information, do not feel shy to write in slack.

 ### How do I start with my task?
 We would like to do [test driven development](https://www.browserstack.com/guide/tdd-vs-bdd-vs-atdd) where possible.
 Thinking about the tests first forces you to have a clear image on what is needed for a screen, endpoint, or business process to work before you start coding, and to be efficient in your code by writing only the minimal amount of code needed for the tests to pass.
+Check out our [Testing Guidelines](#testing-guidelines) and also the READMEs for frontend and backend which include more specific best practices.
-Besides that, check our [guidelines](#guidelines) and [development principles](#development-principles).
+Besides that, check our [general guidelines](#guidelines) and [development principles](#development-principles).

 ### I'm stuck.
 How do I get help?
 Write in the #dev channel first, and ask for support head of the friday troubleshooting meeting if needed.
 Please write in **public** channels and tag people instead of writing them privately.
 It is completely ok to be stuck and ask for help and this way others with the same problem find the solution easier.

 If you want somebody to look at your code when you are stuck, then [**create a draft Pull Request**](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 It gives the others a quick insight in what you have done and is great to directly comment on the code.

+If you schedule a pair-programming session and you both use VSCode as your IDE, please check out the [LiveShare extension.](https://marketplace.visualstudio.com/items?itemName=ms-vsliveshare.vsliveshare)

 ### I'm finished with my task.
 What now?
 We are using git as versioning control and are using the methology of [Trunk Based Development](https://trunkbaseddevelopment.com/) for our [Software Development Life Cycle](https://en.wikipedia.org/wiki/Software_development_process).